Apex (working name) Brooklyn, NY Rebuild

 LowerOpen

-What's neededPick one number for each tier.
+What is neededPick one number for the initiation fee.

 UrgentOpen